This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

-Currently, you can create only dense vector indexes after table creation.
+Currently, you can only create dense vector indexes after a table is created.

 HNSW example